philipdarke/torchtime/docs/source/tutorials/unequal_length.md

 *This tutorial covers the `torchtime.data.UEA` class for data sets held in the UEA/UCR classification repository [[link]](https://www.timeseriesclassification.com/) however the examples also apply to other data sets with sequences of unequal length.*

-## Data structure
+## How unequal time series are handled

-The `length` of each sequence is provided as a tensor of shape (*n*).
-Some data sets, for example [CharacterTrajectories](http://timeseriesclassification.com/description.php?Dataset=CharacterTrajectories), feature sequences of unequal length.
+The length of each sequence is provided as a tensor of shape (*n*) in the attribute `length`.
+Some data sets, for example [CharacterTrajectories](http://timeseriesclassification.com/description.php?Dataset=CharacterTrajectories), feature sequences of unequal length:

 ```python
 from torch.utils.data import DataLoader